-Cedar Park is a somewhat ethnically-diverse city.
+Cedar Park is an extremely ethnically-diverse city.
 The people who call Cedar Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cedar Park residents report their race to be White, followed by Asian.
 Cedar Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.01% of the city’s residents.
-Important ancestries of people in Cedar Park include Irish, English, French , and Italian.
+People of Hispanic or Latino origin account for 17.83% of the city’s residents.
+Important ancestries of people in Cedar Park include Irish, English, Italian, and French .

 The most common language spoken in Cedar Park is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Other Asian languages.